-For example, there’s the Amazon model, that sources relatively cheap products, matches them with sellers that will brand them, and sells it as a Prime product.
+For example, there’s the Amazon model, that sources relatively cheap products, match them with sellers that will brand them, and sells it as a Prime product.
 Their footprint is global, and their service is quick.
 But is the quality there?
 The attention to the customer experience?
 Probably not.
-To grow and help your business survive, you need to decide what growth looks for you.
+To grow and help your business survive, you need to decide what growth looks like for you.
 Is it an expansion route where:

 - You want to grow your business in existing markets, win more customers and improve retention to get loyal repeat customers.

-- You want to expand your business to new markets by adding additional sales channels in your home market via multi-channel, marketplaces and your own webshop, or an expansion of your business to new countries.
+- You want to expand your business to new markets by adding additional sales channels in your home market via multi-channel, marketplaces, and your own webshop, or an expansion of your business to new countries.

-Both routes require you to focus on your customer service, and your seamless online experience.
+Both routes require you to focus on your customer service and your seamless online experience.
 This means that before you dive into growth, you need to ensure that the quality of your E-Commerce store and your products aren’t under threat of diminishing to preserve your bottom line.

-This is your chance to tell more potential customers about the great products you offer, and put them in their hands.
+This is your chance to tell more potential customers about the great products you offer and put them in their hands.
 It just takes making sure you’ve got the basics down and have a strong foundation for your rapid growth.

-Questions to Ask Yourself Before Scaling Up
+Questions to Ask Yourself to Grow Your E-commerce Startup

 Before taking your E-Commerce business and products worldwide, you first need to ask yourself some questions.
 As much as a global expansion sounds like the next logical step in your business plan, it’s not as easy as just clicking a few buttons and tweaking your audience demographics for your marketing funnels.
 In fact, exchanging your service offerings and specific products for profit across different borders invites a host of regulatory measures and technical considerations.